In This Article

 Imaging studies may be used to get a picture of the structures found inside the body, such as:

-If you have undergone genetic testing before, you may share your test results with your doctor.
+You may share your test results with your doctor if you have undergone genetic testing before.
 It can give them further insights into your health history.

 Genetic conditions are often passed down from generation to generation.
 Information regarding the health of family members is crucial.
 Family history can provide helpful insights in diagnosing conditions caused by mutations in the DNA.